-For example, with reference to gravity, you would not be asked to calculate the rate of descent of a given object, but you’ll likely come across questions asking which of two objects would hit the ground first.
+For example, concerning gravity, you would not be asked to calculate the rate of descent of a given object, but you’ll likely come across questions asking which of two objects would hit the ground first.

 Questions on force and motion can be very broad.
-Some topics you might want to brush up on include velocity, momentum, centre of gravity, inertia and centrifugal force.
+Some topics you might want to brush up on include velocity, momentum, the center of gravity, inertia, and centrifugal force.

 Example force and motion question